Scientific Name

 Description

-Echeveria multicaulis is a lovely, much-branching succulent with naked stems crowned with a rosette of fleshy, shiny, dark green leaves with red margins and tips.
+Echeveria multicaulis is a lovely, highly branching succulent with naked stems crowned with a rosette of fleshy, shiny dark green leaves with red margins and tips.
 The stems can grow up to 3.3 feet (1 m) long, branching from the base.
-The leaves are obovate-cuneate, ending in a short sharp point, measuring up to 1.6 inches (4 cm) long and 1.2 inches (3 cm) wide.
-The red tinge on the leaves increases with the amount of sunlight.
+The leaves are obovate-cuneate and taper to a short, sharp point, measuring up to 1.6 inches (4 cm) in length and 1.2 inches (3 cm) in width.
+The red tinge on the leaves intensifies with increasing sunlight.

 The flowers are bell-shaped, carmine to scarlet, and appear in a short, compact raceme from spring to summer.